SAP-samples/cloud-mdk-tutorial-samples/5-Brand-Your-Customized-App-with-Mobile-Development-Kit-SDK/2-Create-Extension-Controls-with-NativeScript-in-an-MDK-App/README.md

-# Create Extension Controls with NativeScript in an MDK App
+# Create Extension Controls in an MDK App (Using Metadata Approach)
 Build and run the Mobile Development Kit client with custom extension functionality for Android and iOS platforms.

 ***
 ### Description

-This folder contains the local NativeScript project which is the end result of [Create Extension Controls with NativeScript in an MDK App](https://developers.sap.com/tutorials/cp-mobile-dev-kit-slider-extension.html) tutorial.
+This folder contains the local NativeScript project which is the end result of [Create Extension Controls in an MDK App (Using Metadata Approach)](https://developers.sap.com/tutorials/cp-mobile-dev-kit-slider-extension.html) tutorial.